-- a.
+- 4. Review and field check other structures (catch basins, culverts, pipes, ditches, drain manholes, etc.): - a.
 Aerial photography was first used to identify stormwater detention structures.
-Field Staff along with local firemen are now in the process of locating various catch basins that are undetectable using aerial photography, a n d taking photographs of pipe locations and sizes.
+Field Staff along with local firemen are now in the process of locating various catch basins that are undetectable using aerial photography, and taking photographs of pipe locations and sizes.
 The design details will then be used to get a detailed overview of all structures.
 A GPS unit with a data logger is being used to take photographs and pinpoint locations. - b.
 Quality Assurance/ Quality Control is performed in the office on a daily basis on all data recorded. - c.
 All data collected has a unique point type and number assigned. - 5.
 Incorporate field data into GIS and revise as necessary: Once the GPS data files have been converted into GIS layers, and revised maps have been produced; these maps are proofed to assess their accuracy and completeness.
 The JCDH reviewer documents any additional data requirements, and corrects any errors in the information collected.
 A relational database helps JCDH and local municipalities establish the connections between pipes, outfalls, and other structures.